History of the Medill cherub program

 She was nominated for an Emmy in 2010 for a profile she wrote on two D.C. attorneys.

-Professor at the Harvard Law School and former dean of the school
+Professor and former dean at the Harvard Law School

 Minow became an assistant professor at Harvard Law in 1981 and a full professor in 1986.
 She has written 14 books and many scholarly articles published in journals of law, history and philosophy.
 Minow serves as vice chair to the board of Legal Services Corporation.
 President Obama nominated her for this position in 2009.
 She became dean of the Harvard Law School in 2009.
 As dean, she led the diversification of the Harvard faculty and student body.
 Minow stepped down as dean in June 2017 to return to the Harvard Law School faculty.